Archive 3: 2018-2020

 Gessie Schechinger is the laziest salesman in America as well as Vice President of Sales for the OnCourse Sales Engagement Platform.
 Gessie is passionate about leveraging technology and automation to surpass revenue targets so he can help protect golf and bar time for the salespeople of the world.

 Gessie won annual sales awards at 2 different Fortune 500 companies.
 His 20+ years of sales experience began in an outbound call center where he averaged 450 calls per week and blew out his quota by 297%.
 Unsurprisingly, he moved to field sales where he traveled 300 days a year convincing the biggest companies in the United States to open their wallet.
-He now spends his time educating sales leaders to utilize the most effective sales tool in the world and co-hosts TechTales podcast.
+He now spends his time educating sales leaders to utilize the most effective sales tool in the world.

 Resources